jacastanon01/maze-solver/README.md

 - Enter a number for rows and columns in the text box at the top of the window
 - Click the "Generate Maze" button or Enter to generate a new maze
 - Click the "Solve Maze" button or Enter to solve the maze
+- Click the "Reset Maze" button or Enter after solving maze to reset the maze

 ## Technologies Used